kuberig-io/kuberig/docs/dsl-intro.md

 ```
 THe HttpEchoApps object uses the names to create an instance of HttpEchoApp for every name that comes in.

-Next it ask each HttpEchoApp to `emit` the resources needed to deploy an HttpEchoApp.
+Next it asks each HttpEchoApp to `emit` the resources needed to deploy an HttpEchoApp.

 And as a last action the ingress resource is created by using the list of HttpEchoApp instances.
 In the `paths` block we ask each HttpEchoApp for the ingressPath and add it to the ingress.